junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean snaps up from his chair. "*He*'s not a *thing*!
 And *his* name is Castiel."
 Scrutinizing the man's smiling face, a shivering sense of uneasiness rises from his gut.

 "Who are you?"
 Dean's tone changes.
 He squints at the man, alarmed and uneasy.
-His instinct starts giving him warning signs.
+His instinct starts giving him all kinds of warning signs and sirens.
 "How *do* you know everything?
-I absolutely told no on about Cas!"
+I absolutely told no one about Cas!"

 "Dean, Dean, Dean."
 The man grins, standing up and reaching a hand, two fingers pressed together, touches him on the forehead.

 Dean gasps.

-The reality and memory comes back.
+The reality and memory come back.

 <br>

 "What the hell --" He stumbles back, pulling distance between himself and the man.
 "What did you just do?
 What are you?"

-"Welcome back," the man says, that unsettling smile is still hanging on the tip of his lips.
+"Welcome back," the man says, with that unsettling smile still hanging on the tip of his lips.

 "Did I just get touched by -- you're an angel, aren't you?"
-Dean stares at him, fingers fumbling the back of his belts and failing to find a familiar touch of gun.
+Dean stares at him, fingers fumbling the back of his belt and failing to find the familiar touch of a gun.

 "I'm Zachariah," the angel answers, "Castiel's superior."